 One of the biggest and most well-known transcription companies, Rev always seems to be hiring new applicants.
-They have tests that you have to complete before you’re hired — the Rev transcription test and grammar quiz — but they seem to always have work available.
+It has tests that you have to complete before you’re hired — the Rev transcription test and grammar quiz — but it seems to always have work available.

 Typically, you can choose your own schedule and do as much or as little work as you want.

-Rev has a reputation for low pay, about 36 cents to 65 cents per audio minute.
+Rev has a reputation for low pay, about 30 cents to $1.10 per audio or video minute.
 But if you want to get started and have a completely flexible schedule while you’re learning and building your skills, this might be a good fit.
-It’s also a way to try out transcription and earn some money to see if you enjoy it before you invest in training.
+It’s also a way to try out online transcription jobs and earn some money to see if you enjoy it before you invest in training.

 No experience is required, although you do have to pass a test.
-Rev also has options for video captioning work, which pays at 45 cents to 75 cents per video minute, and if you know a foreign language, subtitle work for $1.50 to $3 per video minute.
+Rev also has options for video captioning work, which pays at 54 cents to $1.10 per audio or video minute, and if you know a foreign language, subtitle work for $1.50 to $3 per audio or video minute.

 TranscribeMe is another good option if you’re looking for online transcription jobs for beginners.